hej6853/hej6853/README.md

 - 🌱 I’m currently in USC Data Analysis & Visualization Bootcamp

-- ⚡ I love traveling, hiking, learning new languages, reading books with a piece of nice and calm music, and cooking delicious Korean food.
+- ⚡ I love traveling, hiking, learning new languages, reading books with a piece of nice music, and cooking delicious Korean food.

   </div>